-- Reclaim Our Vote – focusing on voters who have been purged from the voter rolls in southern states, such as North Carolina, Alabama, Texas, Georgia, Arizona and, possibly, Florida and South Carolina
+- Reclaim Our Vote.
+This non-partisan organization focues on voters purged from the voter rolls in thse states: North Carolina, Alabama, Texas, Georgia, Arizona, Mississippi, Florida and South Carolina.

 - Postcards4WA.com – in support of Washington state Democratic legislative candidates, still in process of launching for 2020.

 - Postcards To Swing States – formerly Postcards2WI.com, this is an alliance of Chicago-area Indivisible groups now focused on ten critical states (Montana, Kansas, Arizona, Florida, Wisconsin, Michigan, Maine, Pennsylvania, North Carolina and Iowa) to increase turnout in November.
 They send the writer the postcards for free.
-The writer provides the stamps and mail the cards in October.
+The postcard writer provides the stamps and mails the cards in October.
 We have completed 1,000 addresses for South Carolina.

 - Grandmothers For a Brighter Future – formerly Grandmothers for Obama; formed in 2008 to support President Obama’s election in North Carolina.
-Now, the group has writers in 46 states and they are focused on getting rid of U.S. Senator Thom Tillis and replacing him with Democrat Cal Cunningham.
-North Carolina had become a blue state until the 2010 re-districting done by tea-party-crazed Republicans.
-Now they have a Democratic governor and they ought to have a Democratic senator.
+Now, the group has writers in 46 states and they are focused the U.S. Senate.
+We have completed lists for Sara Gideon in Maine and Amy McGrath in Kentucky.

 - Vote Forward – You sign up and adopt a set of from 5 to 20 voters from one of several key states, such as Texas.
 These are voters thought to be unreliable Democratic voters.
 The Vote Forward web site automatically generates a form letter for each voter.
 You print each form letter and hand write a few sentences of why you always vote.
 Put each letter in an envelope, address it and stamp it.
 Mail the letters on Oct.
 27, though Vote Forward seems to be thinking of advancing the mail date to something sooner.